nazmul-nhb/nhb-scripts/README.md

 ## Unified Configuration System

 All scripts use a single configuration file `nhb.scripts.config.mjs` that is automatically created if not present.
-The default configuration includes:
+The default and other available configuration includes:

 ```js
 // @ts-check